g41nxe/11ty-matthew-freed-pottery-web/src/views/home.md

   title: Explore my different glazing lines and pottery forms
   texts:
   - Each piece is a complexity of nature, science, and art.
-  - Browse through my different collections and choose between a large variaty of different glazes and forms.
-If you can't find anything you like send me a message and we can talk about custom pieces.
+  - Browse through my different collections and choose between a large variety of different glazes and forms.
+If you can't find anything you like, send me a message and we can talk about custom pieces.
 features:
   title: Featured Items